-The weather in Western MA can be robust.
-Recently, we’ve seen tornadoes, freak snowstorms in October and severe thunderstorms after winters of an abundance of snow.
-Maybe the ice storms of Winter 2008 brought an “emergency” to your door step?
+The weather in New England can be robust.
+We’ve seen tornadoes and twisters, snowstorms with an abundance of snow, flooding and severe thunderstorms.
+Maybe the Ice Storms of Winter 2008 or the Halloween Snowstorm 2011 brought an “emergency” to your door step?
 These storms are powerful teachers.
 We were reminded that we need each other and need to have certain awareness and skills.

 This hands-on, engaging workshop will demonstrate the practical skills you need as you learn how to:

 - Create warm shelter in or outside your home;